emilhe/dash-down/README.md

 The layout of the blueprint returned by the renderer can be customized by passing a custom app sheel via the `shell` keyword of the `md_to_blueprint_dmc` function.
 A working example is bundled in the repo (see `example_code_renderer.py`).

-Per default, the app shell is a `Div` element with `className=markdown-body`.
+Per default, the app shell is a `Div` element with `className="markdown-body"`.
 This class makes it possibly to use GitHub CSS for styling.

 #### How to customize the way code is rendered with the DashProxyDirective?